-PCPs in their care coordination role serve as the referral agent for specialty and referral treatments and services provided to Care1st members assigned to them, and attempt to ensure coordinated quality care that is efficient and cost effective.
-Coordination responsibilities include, but are not limited to:
+PCPs in their care coordination role serve as the referral agent for specialty and referral treatments and services provided to Care1st members assigned to them, and

-- Referring members to providers, vendors or hospitals within the Care1st network, as appropriate, and if necessary, referring members to out-ofnetwork specialty providers; - 2.
+- 1. Referring members to providers, vendors or hospitals within the Care1st network, as appropriate, and if necessary, referring members to out-of-network specialty providers; - 2.
 Coordinating with Care 1st's Prior Authorization Department with regard to prior authorization procedures for members; - 3.
 Conducting follow-up (including maintaining records of services provided) for referral services that are rendered to their assigned members by other providers, specialty providers and/or hospitals; - 4.
 Coordinating the medical behavioral health care of the Care1st members assigned to them, including at a minimum: - Oversight of drug regimens to prevent negative interactive effects; - Follow-up for all emergency services and coordination of inpatient care; - Coordination of services provided on a referral basis; and - Assurance that care rendered by specialty providers is appropriate and consistent with each member's health care needs.